YourePrettyGood/PseudoreferencePipeline/README.md

 `iADMD`:
 1. `interleaved`: The single FASTQ file provided is an interleaved FASTQ of paired-end reads (so use BWA's "smart pairing" mode)
 1. `comments`: Include string parts after the first space in the FASTQ header in the output BAM as comments (BWA option -C)
+1. `only_bwa`: Omits the Picard MarkDuplicates step (make sure to use `no_markdup` with any further tasks if you use this)
 1. `only_markdup`: Assumes a sorted BAM already exists with name `[PREFIX]_sorted.bam`, skips alignment with BWA-MEM, and goes straight to Picard MarkDuplicates
 1. `all_alignments`: Output all found alignments (extra alignments marked as secondary) (BWA option -a)

 `IR`:
 1. `misencoded`: FASTQ files from older Illumina sequencers have quality scores encoded as PHRED+64, and this flag converts them to PHRED+33, the standard
 1. `no_markdup`: Uses a BAM in which no duplicates have been marked (e.g. `[PREFIX]_sorted.bam` or `[PREFIX]_realigned.bam`)

+`STAR`:
+1. `no_markdup`: Skip the Picard MarkDuplicates step
+1. `no_splitN`: Skip the GATK SplitNCigarReads step
+1. `intronMotif`: Add the XS tag for reads aligning across canonical junctions (nominally for compatibility with Cufflinks and StringTie)

 `IRRNA`:
 1. `misencoded`: Only use this option if you skipped the IR step, and have PHRED+64 encoded FASTQ files